 In 2000, a smaller auditioned group, North 44°, was formed.
 North 44° also performs concerts and appears by invitation at special events and guest performances.

-In 2013, Toronto Choral Society launched a choir for children that is modeled on the same mission, values and principles as the Toronto Choral Society.
+In 2013, the Toronto Choral Society launched a choir for children that is modeled on the same mission, values, and principles as the community choir.
 This choir is led by Artistic Director Sarah Parker.

-The Toronto Choral Society has undergone many changes in over 150 years, but it continues to provide exciting, challenging and entertaining choral music for singers and audiences in the Greater Toronto Area.
-If you would like to become a member of the Toronto Choral Society Choir, or are interested in supporting its activities by becoming a sponsor, please contact us by e-mail at email@example.com or by phone at 416-410-3509, and leave a message with your name and telephone number.
+The Toronto Choral Society has undergone many changes in over 173 years, but it continues to provide exciting, challenging, and entertaining choral music for singers and audiences in the Greater Toronto Area.
+If you would like to become a member of the Toronto Choral Society Choir, or are interested in supporting its activities by becoming a sponsor, please contact us by email at firstname.lastname@example.org.